mattg317/Week2/LessonPlans/2/Activities/07-Stu_lotto/README.md

   * 5868182
   * 1841402

-* If anyone has any of those numbers, print them as runner ups.

 * Whoever comes up first will be our fourth place winner.

+* Print them to the sheet as well.

 ## Hint